1995–1997 Gujarat political crisis: Background

 In 1995, BJP won a majority of 121 legislators out of a 182-member Legislative Assembly, who expressed a preference for Shankersinh Vaghela as their leader.
-Narendra Modi is said to have thrown his weight behind Keshubhai Patel in preference to Vaghela and held responsible for the ensuing events.
 However, the BJP leadership installed Keshubhai Patel as the Chief Minister and the support for Vaghela was gradually eroded.
 But Patel resigned seven months on 21 October 1995.
 Suresh Mehta was made chief minister but later as Shankersinh Vaghela revolted once again and broke the party in 1996.

 Political crisis

-Vaghela took 105 of 121 MLAs to his village Vasan in Gandhinagar were a few MLAs of them left.
-Then remaining were taken to the home of Haribhai Chaudhary a local Congress leader in Charada village of Gandhinagar.
-Rebel MLAs was flown to Khajuraho in Madhya Pradesh as there was Digvijaya Singh's Congress government.
-Two names were suggested Suresh Mehta and Kashiram Rana.
+Vaghela took 105 of 121 MLAs to his village Vasan in Gandhinagar, where a few MLAs of them left.
+Then remaining were taken to the home of Haribhai Chaudhary, a local Congress leader in Charada village of Gandhinagar.
+Rebel MLAs were flown to Khajuraho in Madhya Pradesh, as there was Digvijaya Singh's Congress government.
+Two names were suggested, Suresh Mehta and Kashiram Rana.
 Finally, Suresh Mehta was chosen as the chief minister.

 Post this rebellion, the Vaghela camp was known as 'Khajurias' those who went to Khajuraho, The Keshubhai camp was called 'Hajurias' from Ji Huzoori or flatterers and rest were called 'Majurias' are the no-where people.

 In 1996 Indian general election, Vaghela lost from Godhra seat and soon left Bharatiya Janata Party with his supporters, bringing down Suresh Mehta's government.

 Vaghela rebelled against the Bharatiya Janata Party leadership with the support of 48 MLAs.
 He staked a claim to form a government with the support of Congress and also formed a political party called Rashtriya Janata Party.
 Vaghela was sworn in as a chief minister in October 1996.

 But Vaghela had to resign as Chief Minister during ongoing political turmoil in Gujarat in October 1997 and his fellow-rebel ex-BJP MLA Dilip Parikh became CM with Vaghela's reluctant blessings.
 Even Parikh's government did not last long and fresh elections for Gujarat Vidhan Sabha had to be called in 1998.
 Vaghela did not contest these elections.
 He merged his new party with Indian National Congress.